 Defined values

-<Preferred_NSSAI_3gpp_length>: integer type; indicates the length in octets of the <Preferred_NSSAI_3gpp> to be stored in the MT.
+<Preferred_NSSAI_3gpp_length>: integer type; the determination of the value is up to Terminal Adaptor (TA) implementation.

-If the value is zero, no preferred NSSAI for 3GPP access is stored in the MT.

 <Preferred_NSSAI_3gpp>: string type in hexadecimal format.
 Dependent of the form, the string can be separated by dot(s), semicolon(s) and colon(s).
 This parameter indicates the list of preferred S-NSSAIs for 3GPP access.
 The <Preferred_NSSAI_3gpp> is coded as a list of S-NSSAIs separated by colons.
 The TE includes the HPLMN values of the S-NSSAIs; therefore, no mapped S-NSSAIs are included.
 Refer parameter <S-NSSAI> in subclause 10.1.1.
 This parameter shall not be subject to conventional character conversion as per +CSCS.